YYYIKES/DeepMind-12D-Randomizer/README.md

 # DeepMind 12D Randomizer

-***UPDATE: I'm working on a simple tkinter GUI for this script which will allow you to the amount of randomization, select which parameters to omit, set min and maximum ranges for each parameter, and maybe a few other things.
-If I can figure out how, I'll make it into a standalone macos app.***

 This script sends randomized NRPN values to the Behringer DeepMind 12D via Geert Bevin's super useful [SendMIDI command line tool](https://github.com/gbevin/SendMIDI).
 It will probably also work on the DeepMind 12 Keyboard version.

 Essentially, this script makes completely randomized patches, so some will be trash, and some might be interesting.
 Be aware that some randomizations may create loud patches and/or feedback loops.